Report Seabirds

 Please report unwell fur seals to the DOC Hotline on 0800 362 468.
 The Department of Conservation will respond if a seal is 1) in poor body condition, 2) severely injured, 3) immediate danger, 4) tangled in marine debris, 5) trapped on a highway, or 6) being harassed.

-Currently many emaciated seals are being reported.
+Currently many emaciated seals are being reported due to starvation from decreased ocean productivity.
 DOC rangers may euthanise where appropriate.
-DOC is working with MPI to determine population loss as a result of starvation.

 Rescue, rehabilitate, release.
 Together we can give native species the best chance of survival, by treating unwell wildlife to preserve populations.